Joonatan88/weather-energy-prediction/README.md

 ---

-### 🔹 Task 2 – Model Comparison
+### Task 2 – Naive Bayes Comparison

-Naive Bayes classifier was implemented and compared against Random Forest using weather features.
+Naive Bayes classifier was trained and evaluated against Random Forest using weather features for day-of-week prediction.
+The comparison illustrates differences between a probabilistic linear model and a nonlinear ensemble method.

-The objective was to evaluate:

-- Linear probabilistic assumptions (Naive Bayes)
-- Nonlinear ensemble learning (Random Forest)

 ---

 ## ⚙️ Methodology

+The modeling workflow was structured as a pipeline to ensure consistent and reproducible processing for both Random Forest and Naive Bayes models.

-### Data Preparation
+Data Preparation

-- Removed missing values
-- Extracted month and hour from UNIX timestamp
-- Feature vectorization using Spark ML `VectorAssembler`
-- Label encoding using `StringIndexer`
-- 80/20 train-test split
+The raw dataset was first cleaned by removing missing or invalid values.
+UNIX timestamps were converted into month, hour, and weekday features, providing temporal targets for prediction.
+Input features were vectorized using Spark ML’s VectorAssembler, and target labels were encoded with StringIndexer.
+The data was then split into 80% training and 20% testing sets, forming the foundation for model training and evaluation.

+Model Pipeline

+Both Random Forest and Naive Bayes models were trained using a Spark ML Pipeline, which integrates all preprocessing and modeling steps into a single workflow.
+The pipeline included:

+Feature assembly – combining selected input features into a single feature vector.

+Label encoding – converting categorical target variables into numeric indices.

+Model training – fitting either a Random Forest or Naive Bayes classifier on the training set.

+Using a pipeline ensured that all transformations applied to the training data were consistently applied to the test data, enabling robust evaluation and direct comparison between models.

-### Evaluation Metrics
+Evaluation Metrics

-- Accuracy
-- Custom cyclic tolerance metrics:
+Models were assessed using standard accuracy along with custom cyclic metrics to account for temporal wrap-around:

-  - Within ±1 unit (e.g., hour 23 vs 0)
+Within ±1 unit (e.g., hour 23 vs 0)

-  - Within ±2 units
+Within ±2 units
-- Average predicted probability of correct class

-Cyclic tolerance was included because temporal classes (month/hour) wrap around.

----
+The average predicted probability for correct class was also computed to quantify model confidence.
+These metrics provide a comprehensive view of model performance across temporal prediction tasks.

-## 📊 Key Insights
+## 📊 Key Results and Insights

-- Power consumption features strongly encoded **hour-of-day patterns**.
-- Weather variables carried stronger **seasonal (monthly) signals**.
-- Combining weather, power, and price improved performance.
-- Random Forest consistently outperformed Naive Bayes due to nonlinear feature interactions.
+- Random Forest outperformed Naive Bayes for predicting the month and hour of the day due to its ability to model nonlinear relationships and feature interactions.

+- Naive Bayes performed slightly better for predicting the day of the week, likely because day-of-week patterns are more regular and less dependent on complex feature interactions.

 ---